adoxa/ansicon/readme.txt

 	-T	Display "==> FILE NAME <==", a blank line (or an error message), the file and another blank line.

-    Running ANSICON with no arguments will start a new instance of the com- mand processor (the program defined by the `ComSpec' environment var- iable, typically `CMD.EXE'), or display standard input if it is redir- ected.
-Any argument will be treated as a program and its arguments.
+    Running ANSICON with no arguments will start a new instance of the command processor (the program defined by the 'ComSpec' environment variable, typ- ically 'CMD.EXE'), or display standard input if it is redirected.
+Any arg- ument will be treated as a program and its arguments.

-    Eg: `ansicon -m30 -t file.ans' will display `file.ans' using black on cyan as the default color.
+    E.g.: 'ansicon -m30 -t file.ans' will display "file.ans" using black on
+    cyan as the default color.

-    The attribute may start with "-" to permanently reverse the foreground and background colors (but not when using `-p').
-Eg: `ansicon -m-f0 -t file.log' will use reversed black on white as the default (i.e. white on black, with foreground sequences changing the background).
+    The attribute may start with '-' to permanently reverse the foreground and background colors (but not when using '-p').
+E.g.: 'ansicon -m-f0 -t file.log' will use reversed black on white as the default (i.e. white on black, with foreground sequences changing the background).

-    If you experience trouble with certain programs, the log may help in finding the cause; it  can be found at "%TEMP%\ansicon.log".
-A number should follow the `l':
+    If you experience trouble with certain programs, the log may help in find- ing the cause; it can be found at "%TEMP%\ansicon.log".
+A number should follow the 'l':

 	0	No logging
 	1	Log process start and end